-S3 File System (s3fs) is a utility that allows remote object storage containers, or buckets, to be exported as a local file system.
-This means that Hostwinds' Object Storage can be mounted to a VPS, and the user can have access to scalable, static storage locally.
+Having S3 File System (s3fs) allows users to use remote object storage containers as a local file system.
+This means Object Storage can be mounted to a Virtual Private Server (VPS), and users can have access to scalable, static storage locally.
 Object storage can be used for storing backups, file-sharing, or other unstructured data.

 Access your VPS via SSH as the root user or a user with sudo access.
 Next, install s3fs-fuse with the following: